derekgwu/Ticket-To-Ride-AI/README.md

 $$T(s' \mid s, \text{placeTrain}(e)) = 1$$

-Then the colored cards used are removed from the players hand, $P_{i_T}$.
-The remaining train pieces are removed from the players hand, $P_{i_{TR}}$, and the overall score is updated.
+Then the colored cards used are removed from the player's hand, $P_{i_T}$.
+The remaining train pieces are removed from the player's hand, $P_{i_{TR}}$, and the overall score is updated.

 $e$ is then updated in $B$ with a new color, $c(e)$, representing the color the player chose to color the route.
+The action includes ("placeTrain", edge, cards from hand).
+The player declares they are taking a train, the train they want to take, and the combination of trains in their hand that they want to use.
+Wild trains/edges can be made up of any color, so the possible transitions explode because all combinations of valid length are possible.

 #### 3. Draw Destination Tickets (Stochastic)

-When a player chooses to draw tickets they randomly choose 3 distinct tickets from the destination deck.
-Since the draw is made without replacement and all at once any possible combination of train cards is equally likely to one another.
+When a player chooses to draw tickets, they randomly choose 3 distinct tickets from the destination deck.
+Since the draw is made without replacement and all at once, any possible combination of train cards is equally likely to one another.

 $$T(s' \mid s, \text{drawDestinationTicket}) = \frac{1}{\binom{|D_{\text{dest}}|}{3}}$$

-After drawing the mandatory 3 cards the player gets to choose which tickets to keep and which to discard.
+After drawing the mandatory 3 cards, the player gets to choose which tickets to keep and which to discard.
 They must keep at least one and at most 3 of the available options.

 ### Observability